Th3Spl/Th3Spl/README.md

 -  UEFI Environment.
 -  Reverse Engineering.

-### More:
+### Commisions:
-If you want to hire me or you want me to help you with your project add me on discord: Th3Spl
+If you want to hire me or you want me to help you with your project, add me on discord: Th3Spl

 ### Disclaimer: